CeyLabs/BitcoinDeepa-Web-FE/README.md

 # BitcoinDeepa-Web-FE
-Learn, connect, and grow with Sri Lanka’s Bitcoin community from grassroots meetups to BitcoinDeepa initiatives by Pearl of Satoshi.
+Learn, connect, and grow with Sri Lanka’s Bitcoin community from grassroots meetups to Bitcoin Deepa initiatives by Pearl of Satoshi.

 ## 🛠️ Tech Stack